 4.3.19.19 Fine timing measurement

 Fine timing measurement allows a STA to accurately measure the round trip time (RTT) between it and another STA.
 With the regular transfer of Fine Timing Measurement frames it is possible for the recipient STA to track changes in its relative location with other STAs in the environment.
+DMG and EDMG devices can also estimate the direction of the transmission and reception of frames, allowing for a single link positioning.
+An HE STA may poll other HE STAs whether they request range measurement and then schedule times for concurrent range measurements to several HE STAs.